zeusintuivo/box_intuivo_cli/README.md

-#Box Scripts for the WPLib Box
+# Box Scripts for the WPLib Box

 ## Installation
 Box Scripts contain scripts designed for both running _**inside**_ WPLib Box as well as running alongside WPLib Box on the host computer.

-If you are using the latest &mdash; [WPLib Box 0.10.9 or later](https://github.com/wplib/wplib-box) &mdash; it will automatically have been installed.
+If you are using ONLY &mdash; [WPLib Box 0.11.0) &mdash; And it does not automatically install anymore.

 ## Getting Help
 After that type `box` to get a list of commands, or explicitly specify `help`: